forcedotcom/dataloader/README.md

 # Execute Data Loader With Scripts for v45 and Later

 Launch scripts are provided to help end users launch Data Loader for Windows and macOS.
 Zip files are provided for macOS and Windows environments in the project's "releases" tab.
 There are specific installation instructions for [macOS](https://help.salesforce.com/articleView?id=sf.loader_install_mac.htm) and [Windows](https://help.​salesforce.com/articleView?id=​loader_install_windows.htm).

-A new directory called "release" was added to the project’s root directory.
-Developers can build Data Loader and place the dataloader-x.y.z-uber.jar inside "release/mac" or "release\win" directory to launch a customized build.

 # Test Data Loader